VainF/Torch-Pruning/README.md

 model = torch.load('model.pth') # load the model object
 ```

-The above example demonstrates the fundamental pruning pipeline using DepGraph.
-The target layer resnet.conv1 is coupled with several layers, which requires simultaneous removal in structural pruning.
-Let's print the group and observe how a pruning operation "triggers" other ones.
-In the following outputs, ``A => B`` means the pruning operation ``A`` triggers the pruning operation ``B``. group[0] refers to the pruning root in ``DG.get_pruning_group``.
+The above example demonstrates the fundamental pruning pipeline utilizing DepGraph.
+The target layer resnet.conv1 is coupled with several layers, necessitating their simultaneous removal during structural pruning.
+To observe the cascading effect of pruning operations, we can print the groups and observe how one pruning operation can "trigger" others.
+In the subsequent outputs, "A => B" indicates that pruning operation "A" triggers pruning operation "B." The group[0] refers to the pruning root in DG.get_pruning_group.

 ```
 --------------------------------